soumyargade/testingAgain/README.md

 password will be used for configuring the MySQL database.

 ## Milestone Report M3
-Our `prod up` command provisions instances with the use of Azure as a cloud provider.
+Our `prod up` command provisions two instances & a load balancer with the use of Azure as a cloud provider.
 It also simulataneously generates an `inventory` file containing connection information for the cloud resources.
-This information includes the admin name and IP address of the instance & looks something like the following:
+This information includes the IP address of the load balancer, & the "admin", "ip", & "vmname" of each of the two instances.
+It looks something like the following:

 ```
 { "lbip": "20.85.245.86" ,